stubz151/analytics-accelerator-s3/README.md

 ```

-**Note:** The `S3SeekableInputStreamFactory` can be initialised with either the [S3AsyncClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/s3/S3AsyncClient.html) or the [S3 CRT client](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/crt-based-s3-client.html).
+**Note:** The `S3SeekableInputStreamFactory` can be initialized with either the [S3AsyncClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/s3/S3AsyncClient.html) or the [S3 CRT client](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/crt-based-s3-client.html).
 We recommend that you use the S3 CRT client due to its enhanced connection pool management and [higher throughput on downloads](https://aws.amazon.com/blogs/developer/introducing-crt-based-s3-client-and-the-s3-transfer-manager-in-the-aws-sdk-for-java-2-x/).
-For either client, we recommend you initialise with a higher concurrency value to fully benefit from the toolkit optimisations.
-This is because the toolkit makes multiple parallel requests to S3 to prefetch data asynchronously.
+For either client, we recommend you initialize with a higher concurrency value to fully benefit from the library's optimizations.
+This is because the library makes multiple parallel requests to S3 to prefetch data asynchronously.
 For the Java S3AsyncClient, you can increase the maximum connections by doing the following:

 ```
 NettyNioAsyncHttpClient.Builder httpClientBuilder =